How To Use Paint Thinner To Clean Brushes?

 Step 6 – Cleaning Oil-Based Varnishes from Brushes: Now It’s time to remove the oil-based paint on the brush.
 It’s necessary to clean the oil paints in a fully airy environment.
 Like when you’re using lacquer thinner or ammonia.
 So it’s always best to choose well-ventilated.
 Never clean your brushes near heaters or stoves; they’ll damage your brushes.

 Step 7 – Using Paint Thinner: It’s time to use the thinner now.
 How to Clean the brush thoroughly by using a paint thinner?
-Wear the gloves and work on the brush and dip it in a thinner.
+Wear the gloves work on the brush and dip it in a thinner.
 If you feel any problem with paint clinging, you can remove it with a brush comb.
-Latex paint often faces more difficulties than oil paints.
+Latex paint often faces more difficulties than oil paint.

 Step 9 – Dipping of Brush in Thinner: For this, Pick up the brush and dip it in a clear paint thinner.